 - Dirty Ballast: ballast water that causes the appearance of Oil, Oil derived stains, or oil stains above water or at the coastline or creates color changes above or underwater or causes accumulation of solid materials/emulsion in suspension when released from the vessel to sea.

-- Waste oil: dirty oils that lost their nature after being used by primary machines and auxiliary machines in the vessel.
+- Waste oil: dirty oils that lost their nature after using by the vessel’s primary machines and auxiliary machines.
 Solid sludge: oil sludge solidified at the bottom of the oil tank of the vessel.

 3 ) Garbage/trash wastes under the scope of Marpol 73/78 Annex-V: trash: municipal and operational solid wastewaters formed due to the vessel’s usual operation and under the range of Marpol 73/78 annex-V.